upbound/configuration-gitops-flux/README.md

-# GitOps Flux Configuration
+# Flux Configuration

-This repository contains a [configuration](https://docs.crossplane.io/v1.11/concepts/packages/#configuration-packages), tailored for users establishing their initial control plane with [Upbound](https://cloud.upbound.io).
-This configuration deploys fully managed Flux instances, allowing you to integrate GitOps practices into your workflow.
+This repository contains a [Crossplane configuration](https://docs.crossplane.io/v1.11/concepts/packages/#configuration-packages), tailored for users establishing their initial control plane with [Upbound](https://cloud.upbound.io).
+This configuration deploys fully managed Flux instances allowing you to integrate GitOps practices into your workflow.

 ## Overview

 The core components of a custom API in [Crossplane](https://docs.crossplane.io/v1.11/getting-started/introduction/) include:

 - **CompositeResourceDefinition (XRD):** Defines the API's structure.
-- **Composition(s):** Implements the API by orchestrating a set of managed resources.
+- **Composition(s):** Implements the API by orchestrating a set of Crossplane managed resources.

-In this specific configuration, the [Flux] API contains:
+In this specific configuration, the Flux API contains:

-- **an [](/apis/definition.yaml) custom resource type.**
+- **an Flux (/apis/definition.yaml) custom resource type.**
-- **Composition of the [] resources:** Configured in [/apis/composition.yaml](/apis/composition.yaml), it provisions an [] cluster and fundamental security and networking resources in the `upbound-system` namespace.
+- **Composition of the Flux resources:** Configured in [/apis/composition.yaml](/apis/composition.yaml), it provisions an Flux resources in the `upbound-system` namespace.

 This repository contains an Composite Resource (XR) file.